Google Document AI Automation Google Cloud Platform users 4.2 ✓ Free 20h/wk saved Free 3 plans

 Best All-in-One

-After 3 months testing Google Document AI across invoice processing, contract extraction, and legal document analysis, this is the most accurate OCR platform I've used-but the pricing complexity is real.
-The new Gemini Layout Parser (November 2025) delivers exceptional table recognition and reading order preservation that competitors can't match.
-If you're already on Google Cloud, this is your document AI solution.
+Google Document AI is a cloud-based document understanding platform built for invoice processing, contract extraction, and legal document analysis.
+It stands out as one of the most accurate OCR platforms available - but the pricing complexity is real.
+The Gemini Layout Parser delivers exceptional table recognition and reading order preservation that competitors cannot match.
+For organizations already on Google Cloud, this is the natural document AI solution.

 01